 Minor lumps and bumps removal

-Lumps like ganglions beneath the skin can be removed if they are causing pain or difficulty with footwear.
+Lumps like ganglions beneath the skin can be removed if they are causing foot or ankle pain or difficulty with footwear.

 This is a surgical procedure that involves part of a bone being cut to shorten or realign it.
 It is sometimes performed as part of bunion surgery or to relieve pain in arthritis cases and uses general anaesthetic.